xpack/web-doxygen/website/docs/manual/pages/additional.md

 </div>

-<p>In your <span class="doxyComputerOutput">Doxyfile</span>.</p>
+In your <span class="doxyComputerOutput">Doxyfile</span>.

-<p>You'll recall that our <span class="doxyComputerOutput">manual/index.dox</span> file is pretty bland, without any links pointing anywhere, by using the <a href="/web-doxygen/docs/pages/commands/#cmdref">\ref</a> command we can add links between various topics, and doing so will automatically start to populate our treeview.</p>
+You'll recall that our <span class="doxyComputerOutput">manual/index.dox</span> file is pretty bland, without any links pointing anywhere, by using the <a href="/web-doxygen/docs/pages/commands/#cmdref">\ref</a> command we can add links between various topics, and doing so will automatically start to populate our treeview.

-<p>If you notice that your tree is more like a pile of leaves then you can remedy this by checking out <a href="/web-doxygen/docs/pages/grouping/#subpaging">Subpaging</a>.</p>
+If you notice that your tree is more like a pile of leaves then you can remedy this by checking out <a href="/web-doxygen/docs/pages/grouping/#subpaging">Subpaging</a>.

-<p>This discussion should give you some direction on how to build a scalable manual to enrich your documentation, from here you might want to customize your <a href="/web-doxygen/docs/pages/customize/#layout">layout</a>.</p>
+This discussion should give you some direction on how to build a scalable manual to enrich your documentation, from here you might want to customize your <a href="/web-doxygen/docs/pages/customize/#layout">layout</a>.

 <hr/>